 “Alice say work, so Freddy boy work.
 Alice say eat, so Freddy boy eat!
 Alice say sleep, so Freddy boy sleep.
 Freddy been a good boy, gonna get a treat!”

 I found it quite charming.
 But when he noticed me watching him, he fell silent.
 Self conscious perhaps.
-I averted my gaze and resumed re-spoking the wheel I had in hand.
+I averted my gaze, feeling a pang of regret for having embarrassed the spritely lad, and resumed re-spoking the wheel I had in hand.